 The huge nests that fall webworms build dangling from the branches of trees make them very easy to notice.

-The web tents are where the fuzzy white larvae spend most of their lives as they develop to be 1.37 inches (35 mm) long.
+The fuzzy white larvae spend most of their lives in the web tents, where they develop to be 1.37 inches (35 mm) long.

 After the pupation process, the long, spiny bugs transform into beautiful white moths.

-The thread-like spikes adorn their slender black or dark brown bodies are the distinguishing characteristics of the fall webworm.
+The thread-like spikes adorn their slender black or dark brown bodies, which are the distinguishing characteristics of the fall webworm.

 20. Pale Tussock Moth Caterpillar

-The pale tussock moth caterpillar (Calliteara pudibunda) is a peculiar-looking caterpillar covered in spikes and has a coloration between yellow and green.
+The pale tussock moth caterpillar (Calliteara pudibunda) is a peculiar-looking caterpillar covered in spikes, with a coloration between yellow and green.

 The characteristic tufts that run along the back of all tussock caterpillars are also visible on the fuzzy larva.

-These spiky caterpillars are yellowish-green and have a prominent tuft of lashes that is reddish at one end.
-When it folds up, the caterpillar shows a pattern of black stripes.
+These spiky caterpillars are yellowish-green and have a prominent tuft of reddish-colored lashes at one end.
+When folded up, the caterpillar shows a pattern of black stripes.

-The length of the huge yellow and pale tussock moth caterpillar ranges from 40 to 45 mm, which is between 1.5 and 1.7 inches.
+The huge yellow and pale tussock moth caterpillar is 40 to 45 mm 1.5 to 1.7 inches long.

 Depending on the instar, the spiky caterpillar might have a reddish, pale brown, or greenish coloration.
 On the other hand, yellow and green are the most common colors.